governance-at-scale 3 min read

 How to Have It Before You Have To

 A governance review does not need to be a large programme.
-A two-hour session with the right people — the platform team, a security representative, and someone with budget authority — produces the accountability clarity that most governance frameworks lack.
+A two-hour session with the right people — the platform team, a security representative, and someone with budget authority — produces the clarity that most frameworks lack.

 Every organisation has the governance conversation eventually.
 Having it as a strategic exercise is not more work than having it as a crisis response.
 It is the same work, done in a better environment, with better outcomes.